 .
 I find a list of answers that are answering this question which happens to be the top website page on googles own search engine which is the the page ranking number one for best answers.

 I find “floating row covers” as the top best item listed for organic pest control.

-These row covers are made of polyester.
+These row covers may be helpful in organic pest control but they are made of polyester.

 Since when is polyester an organic material?